MustafaBaypara/MustafaBaypara/README.md

 I also enjoy the opportunity to constantly learn new technologies and languages to explore and learn the wide range of the software world.
 My interest in frontend and backend development stems from my desire to help websites/applications become more effective and user-friendly.
 I started game development by designing and developing games in Unity and Unreal Engine game engines by taking part in team projects.
-I am actively developing [Chikitabot](https://chikitabot.net), a Discord bot.
+I am actively developing [Chikitabot](https://chikitabot.net), a Discord bot and I also develop bots on the ÜNOG platform, where I volunteer.
 Bots have allowed me to further develop my skills in automation and improving user experience.
-open source lover for breakfast 🍴
+open source lover 🍴

 ## **languages and tools:**